davan690/davan690.github.io/_posts/2020-07-08-jekyll-information.md

 published: true
 ---

-These are the main parameters you can place inside a page's YAML front matter that Beautiful Jekyll supports.
+These are the main parameters you can place inside a page's `YAML` front matter that Beautiful Jekyll supports.

 ## Beautiful jekyll Parameter	Descriptions

 Insert info here...

+{: .box-note}
-`title`	Page or blog post title
+**title** Page or blog post title

 `subtitle`	Short description of page or blog post that goes under the title